itsreallyalice/kiztek/README.md

 ## Installation

-To set up KiZTeK locally, follow these steps:
+To set up KiZTeK locally, please ensure you have a LaTeX installation (Tex Live reccomended) and follow these steps:

 1. **Clone the Repository:**
     ```bash